PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 **Simple set of options, no additional images for this in the program.** The window with the body locations will be replaced with the applicable tree structure, so the module with this selection looks more like Movement. **(Does the same configuration of windows still apply, with two areas on the right side?
 There doesn't seem to be another necessary set of information, so I assume that it only shows the dropdown menu and the selected list item.)**

-Make exactly one selection from each axis:
+Make exactly one selection from each axis (column), leaving no axis unspecified:

 .. list-table::
    :widths: 30 30 30